scoconno/scoconno.github.io/mind/index.md

 ## Materials

 Please refer to the syllabus for a weekly schedule of readings and assignments.
-All changes will be announced through Blackboard.
+Changes will be announced through Blackboard.

 <ul>
   {% for page in site.data.mind-week %}